crmgunter/wdi-project2/README.md

 Properties and Leases are both nested in the User model.
 The idea is that when a user is on a user profile, they can access all properties and leases that are unique to that user profile.

+Certain parts of sign up form are required.

 This app is technically responsive, but does not look good on a phone.
 Things are way too small so in the future I'd like to fix that issue.

 Also, I'd like to have something nested in the Lease model.
 For example, adding a tenants model so that when you are in leases and want to see more info on a specific tenant, you could click a tenant name and pull up a tenant profile with their information.